open-risk/open-risk/README.md

 ## About our GitHub Repositories

-The collection of open source risk tools and risk models in our repositories supports our overall mission.
+This collection of open source risk tools and risk models in our repositories supports our overall mission.

 - For the big picture, commentary and many other resources check our [blog](https://www.openriskmanagement.com/)
 - 💬 For discussion head to the [Open Risk Commons](https://www.openriskcommons.org/)
 - To access the growing knowledge base: the [Open Risk Manual](https://www.openriskmanual.org/wiki/Main_Page)
 - 🌱 For training resources, head to the [Open Risk Academy](https://www.openriskacademy.com/)
+- Check out [Sustainability.Town](https://www.sustainability.town/), a live instance of the [Equinox platform](https://github.com/open-risk/equinox)

 There are many more tools 🔭 in various stages of development, so check frequently :-)